Scoop: Coming Up on a Rebroadcast of THE SIMPSONS on FOX - Sunday, January 24, 2021

 From This Author TV Scoop

-- Scoop: Coming Up on a Rebroadcast of THE ROOKIE on ABC - Sunday, January 31, 2021
+- Scoop: Coming Up on a Rebroadcast of I CAN SEE YOUR VOICE on FOX - Saturday, January 30, 2021

-- Scoop: Coming Up on a New Episode of THE HUSTLER on ABC - Thursday, January 28, 2021
+- Scoop: Coming Up on a New Episode of LAST MAN STANDING on FOX - Thursday, January 28, 2021

-- Scoop: Coming Up on a New Episode of THE CHASE on ABC - Thursday, January 28, 2021
+- Scoop: Coming Up on a New Episode of CALL ME KAT on FOX - Thursday, January 28, 2021